 Yes.
 As in other jurisdictions, an applicant that does not qualify for leniency for the initial matter under investigation (by being the second to come forward), but discloses a second cartel, and meets the other Leniency Programme requirements, will receive full administrative and criminal immunity for the second offence and a one-third reduction in fine with respect to the first offence.
-To receive such benefits, the applicant has to disclose the second cartel before the first case is sent by the DG to CADE's tribunal for final judgement.
+To receive such benefits, the applicant has to disclose the second cartel before the first case is sent by the DG to CADE's tribunal for final judgment.
+Section IV of CADE's Leniency Guidelines details the rules that apply to Leniency Plus.